 I had a friend who would stay up all night because she hated sleeping without her husband.
 Now obviously, if you can and want to do this, that’s great.
 Whatever!
 I’m not a night owl, but whatever works for you.

-But for the majority of us, sleeping alone is just another quirk of LEO life we have to get used to.
+But for the majority, sleeping alone is just another quirk of LEO life you have to get used to.
 Fortunately, there are things that can help.

 9 Ways To Sleep Peacefully When You Have To Sleep Alone